dippy2214/FNAF-Bros-Brawl/README.md

 which I could use as a starting point, but this camera didn't have any more than the basic requirements (the ortho mode didn't even work when we were using the engine).

+The first step for me was to handle the resizing of the frame.
+My initial idea to solve this was to implement an algorithm using pythagoras theorem to work out how far back to move the camera along the Z axis to keep everything in frame as desired.
+However, to do this I would need to know the edge of the screen on the plane that our team's 2D game was taking place from, which itself necessitated another algorithm.

+The key to my success in this came to be fully understanding how the basic camera I was given worked.
+I needed to calculate the frustrum width and height on a specific plane, which itself became a math problem.
+I had access to the cameras distance backwards along the Z axis and the FOV of the camera.
+Using half the FOV and the Z value, we have an angle and a side in a right angle triangle, which is enough information to calculate the side we are looking for using the equation *half height = z * tan(half-FOV)*.